AVSystem/developer-zone/docs/LwM2M_Client/Getting_started.md

 [Start integration](./OpenThread/Adding_device.md){: .md-button .md-button--big }

-### Manage your OpenThread Boarder Router
+### Manage your OpenThread Border Router

-Integrate your Linux-based device using our Svetovid LwM2M Client to manage OpenThread Boarder Router.
+Integrate your Linux-based device using our Svetovid LwM2M Client to manage OpenThread Border Router.

 ![RPi_with_nRF52840](images/RPi_with_nRF52840.jpg "RPi_with_nRF52840"){ width=70% }